f-osss/Discordn-t-Chat-System/README.md

 The username used for this test can not be the same as an active web client username, as the system only allows unique usernames.

-### Notes about part2:
+### Notes about System test:

 When running on Aviary, if the machine the scraper test is running on is not the same as the web server, it was unable to form a connection.
-I am unsure why this occurred.

 ### Additional information